alekseynp/lions/README.md

 There are six traffic cameras relevant to the bridge.
 Hotlinked and live below.
 The cameras are being collected once a minute if they have been udpated which tends to occur once every 1-5 minutes.

-It's not yet clear what will be done with this data, but it is a large dataset available on request.
+It's not yet clear what will be done with this data, but it is a large data set available on request.

 #### Camera 21
 ![Camera 21](http://images.drivebc.ca/bchighwaycam/pub/cameras/21.jpg)